Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 To see some incredible art from local artists and crafters pop into the Algonquin Art centre too before heading on your way to the trails.

-Hiking is one of the obvious draws to the park and there are tons of trails to choose from.
+Hiking is one of the obvious draws to this provincial park and there are tons of trails to choose from.
+Nature lovers will be in heaven.

 Centennial Ridges is a 10km trail with the most spectacular views out over the forest, especially in Autumn with all the vibrant colours.